Market Development, Information Diffusion and the Global Anomaly Puzzle

-Previous literature finds surprising evidence that pricing anomalies appear to be at least as prevalent in developed markets as in emerging markets, namely the global anomaly puzzle.
-We show that while market development and newswatcher efficiency are linearly related, newswatcher efficiency has a nonlinear impact on pricing anomalies.
-In extremely low efficiency regimes, without newswatchers sowing the seeds of price discovery and ensuring the long run convergence of price to its fundamental value, the process of initial mispricing and subsequent correction will not occur.
-The concentration of emerging countries in low efficiency regimes provides an explanation of the puzzle.
+Previous literature finds that anomalies are at least as prevalent in developed markets as in emerging markets; namely, the global anomaly puzzle.
+We show that while market development and information diffusion are linearly related, information diffusion has a nonlinear impact on anomalies.
+This is consistent with theoretical developments concerning the process of information diffusion.
+In extremely low efficiency regimes, without newswatchers sowing the seeds of price discovery and ensuring the long-run convergence of price to fundamental, initial mispricing and subsequent correction will not occur.
+The concentration of emerging countries in low efficiency regimes provides an explanation to the puzzle.

 Keywords: Asset Pricing, Anomalies, Behavioral Finance, Multi-Factor Models, International Evidence